AnnaztlaW/OperatingSystemsTwo/README.md

 Implement the Banker’s algorithm to answer the following questions： <br />
 Is the system in a safe state?
 If Yes, then what is the safe sequence? <br />

+The following program modifies the given table to a text file titled matrix.txt, the format of the file follows the format of the table.
+The bankers algorithim is primarily implemented in the safety.cpp file and called in the banker.cpp file.
 ## Compilation
 To compile the program two steps are nessesary.
 Clone the respository and run the following:
 ```bash